tobyweston/radiate/DEVELOPERS.md

 This will prepare the JAR, tag and copy the JAR to a local maven repo.
 Next step is to publish the repo manually to the internet.

+To run an auto-incrementing release (ie from CI), you'd use the following.
+Unfortunately, I can't figure out how to avoid the `-SNAPSHOT` postfix with `with-defaults`.

+    sbt "release with-defaults"